ScrollCureHub/ScrollCure/content/en/posts/Any Platform That Relies on Ads As It's Prime Source of Revenue Is Bound To Be Distractful.md

 +++
-title = 'Any Platform That Relies on Ads As It's Prime Source of Revenue Is Bound To Be Distractful.md' draft = false date = 2024-09-14 author = 'ScrollCure'
+title = 'Any Platform That Relies on Ads As It's Prime Source of Revenue Is Bound To Be Distractful' draft = false date = 2024-09-14 author = 'ScrollCure'